DivanteLtd/magento1-vsbridge/README.md

 Restart `vue-storefront` and `vue-storefront-api`.

 # Available commands
 The bridge works on temporary, versioned ES indexes.
 You decide when the index should be published (when all data objects are properly set).
+All commands exec from `node-app/src` directory.

 Create new version of index (for example: vue_storefront_mangento1_1):
 ```
+cd node-app/src
 node index.js new
 ```